-Coexistence of ferroelectricity and luminescence in a material makes it a very interesting multifunctional material for fabricating new optoelectronic devices.
-As a single-component system with flexibility and structure tunability, the organic-inorganic hybrid luminescent ferroelectrics are more attractive than the previous reported rare-earth-doped ones.
-We herein report a new organic-inorganic hybrid ferroelectric, (C10H16N)2MnBr4, which exhibits ferroelectricity with Curie temperature of 421 K and green-light emission with a high photoluminescence quantum yield (PL QY) of 88.52%.
+The coexistence of ferroelectricity and luminescence in a material makes it a very interesting multifunctional material for fabricating new optoelectronic devices.
+As a single-component system with flexibility and structure tunability, organic–inorganic hybrid luminescent ferroelectrics are more attractive than previously reported rare-earth-doped ones.
+We herein report a new organic–inorganic hybrid ferroelectric, (C10H16N)2MnBr4, which exhibits ferroelectricity with a Curie temperature of 421 K and green-light emission with a high photoluminescence quantum yield (PL QY) of 88.52%.
 Furthermore, it shows excellent film-forming ability.
-The thin film with high quality can be easily prepared by spin-coating method.
-These advantages endows it great potential application in optoelectronic devices.
+The thin film with high quality can be easily prepared by a spin-coating method.
+These advantages make it have great potential application in optoelectronic devices.